mohse-n/L7N_EtherLab/Installation guides/IgH EtherCAT Master Installation Guide.md

 ```bash
 cd ~/stable-1.5
 ```
 In the source on SourceForge, for some reason rtdm-ioctl.c is basically empty (the only line is `ioctl.c`).
-To avoid running into error when building the library,
+To avoid running into errors when building the library,
 ```bash
 cp ~/stable-1.5/master/ioctl.c ~/stable-1.5/master/rtdm-ioctl.c
 ```